 Insider Buys Camping World's Stock

-Camping World Holdings Inc (NYSE:CWH) was trading 1% higher from the previous closing price.
-A Form 4 filing filed with the SEC on Friday, August 21 showed that CEO Lemonis Marcus bought 7,565 shares at an average price of $33.05.
-The transaction moved the executive's stake in Camping World Holdings to 478,561 shares.
+A Form 4 filing filed with the SEC on Tuesday, August 25 showed that CHIEF EXECUTIVE OFFICER Lemonis Marcus bought 15,475 shares of Camping World Holdings Inc (NYSE:CWH) at an average price of $32.23.
+The transaction moved the executive's stake in Camping World Holdings Inc. to 494,036 shares.
+Camping World was trading 9% lower from the previous closing price.

 Important Transaction Codes